Cyber Fraud and Recovery in Hong Kong

 Why Hong Kong?

-Hong Kong is one of the freest economies in the world where incorporating a new company can be done quickly (often within a day), easily, and at low costs.
-Although the ease to set up new companies meant to foster economic development and entrepreneurial initiatives also provide the perfect framework for fraudsters for creating disposable companies for carrying out fraud and money laundering activities.
+Hong Kong is one of the freest economies in the world.
+Incorporating a new company can be done quickly (often within a day), easily, and at low a cost.
+Although the ease to set up new companies is meant to foster economic development and entrepreneurial initiatives, it also provides the perfect framework for fraudsters for creating disposable companies for carrying out fraud and money laundering activities.

-In recent years online fraud schemes have become more and more sophisticated.
-Gone are the days where these fraudulent schemes were perpetrated by unsophisticated individuals operating out of third world countries.
-Nowadays, these crimes are carried out by criminal syndicates that employ a wide array of professionals (e.g. lawyers, accountants, financial experts, linguists, computer specialists) who target specific organizations or individuals using uniquely tailor-made approaches.
+In recent years, online fraud schemes have become more and more sophisticated.
+Gone are the days when these fraudulent schemes were perpetrated by unsophisticated individuals operating out of third-world countries.
+Nowadays, these crimes are carried out by criminal syndicates that employ a wide array of professionals (e.g., lawyers, accountants, financial experts, linguists, computer specialists) who target specific organisations or individuals using uniquely tailor-made approaches.

 Fraudsters will usually ask their victim to wire transfer them the money to pay:

 - for a plane ticket or other unforeseen travel expenses